-The lecture series Black Classicism– Moving Forward began in September 2020 and is co-sponsored by the Core Curriculum, the Department of Classical Studies, and the NEH Distinguished Teaching Professor.
+The lecture series Black Classicism– Moving Forward began in September 2020 and is co-sponsored by the Core Curriculum, the Department of Classical Studies, and the Department of African American and Black Diaspora Studies.
 This lecture series is designed to engage with and critique the ancient world from the perspective of Black authors, artists, and thinkers.

 Lectures are open to all faculty and graduate students and draw attendees from throughout New England.
 About one lecture is held each semester.
 If you wish to be put on the mailing list or if you have further questions, please contact us at email@example.com or 617-353-2427.